staticdev/django-crud-utils/README.rst

 django-crud-utils
 ===============

-An extension to the Django web framework that helps the development of model/view/templates for CRUD operations.
+An extension in PT-BR (Internationalization needed - see issue #1) to the Django web framework that helps the development of model/view/templates for CRUD operations.

 Setup
 -----